biruk-belay/Multimedia_Synch/README.md

 The .pro file should be opened with qtcreator

-On the GUI after loading the main and reference the 'start' button should be hit, then wait until the software actually finishes processing and you can listen to audio files before and after they are synchronized.
+On the GUI after loading the main and reference hit the 'start' button, then wait until the software actually finishes processing and you can listen to audio files before and after they are synchronized.